xhyrom/discord-datamining/data/articles/normal/articles/360045138571/content.md

         <strong>Enable/Disabling Status Permissions: </strong>You can control which server members can change the voice status through the <strong>Set Voice Channel Status</strong> permission within the role/channel permission settings.
     </li>
     <li>
-        <strong>Moderating Statuses: </strong>You can use <a href="https://support.discord.com/hc/articles/4421269296535" target="_blank" rel="noopener">Automod</a> to block phrases/words from being used within a channel status.
+        <strong>Moderating Statuses: </strong>You can use <a href="https://support.discord.com/hc/articles/4421269296535" target="_blank" rel="noopener noreferrer">Automod</a> to block phrases/words from being used within a channel status.
 Additionally, all voice channel status changes will be shown in the audit log so that you can see a history of changes.
     </li>
 </ul>
 <p class="wysiwyg-text-align-center"><img src="https://support.discord.com/hc/article_attachments/17153912416663" alt="Permissions for roles.png"></p>